cicada-lang/inet-cute/docs/notes/2023-08-08-dependent-type-system.md

 ---
-title: An information analysis of dependent type system
+title: dependent type system
 author: Xie Yuheng
 date: 2023-08-08
 ---

+Simple type system is easy to implement, how about dependent type system?

+If we can implement equality between `Net`s, we can use `Net` as value.

+# An information analysis of dependent type system

 In a dependent type system, we have